Storyteller | Educator | Entrepreneur

 My biggest travel, cultural, and professional adventure, by far, was living and teaching in Albania.
 I visit whenever I have a chance and love exploring throughout the Balkans.

 I’m also a choral conductor and music educator, which fortunately pairs quite nicely with a passion for travel, cultures, photography, and stories!
-I absolutely believe that music is for everyone and I teach university students, toddlers, community members, and anyone in between, though my teaching now is usually beyond the traditional four walls and structure of academia.
+I absolutely believe that music is for everyone and I’ve taught university students, toddlers, community members, and anyone in between, though my teaching now is usually beyond the traditional four walls and structure of academia.
 (And has also required many additional hats to be worn, including those for photography, media, design, and lots of technology…)

 Yup, my hair is naturally curly and I usually like it.